mahdi-medtech/leetcode-core/README.md

 ## Overview

-This repository contains a structured collection of LeetCode solutions aimed at building a strong foundation in Data Structures and Algorithms.
+This repository contains a structured collection of LeetCode solutions focused on building a strong foundation in Data Structures and Algorithms.

-The primary goal is to develop consistent problem-solving ability, improve logical thinking, and master core concepts required for high-performance systems and technical interviews.
+The goal is to build consistent problem-solving ability, strengthen logical thinking, and master core concepts required for high-performance systems and technical interviews.

+This repository focuses on solving problems using optimal approaches while identifying reusable patterns such as sliding window, two pointers, and greedy strategies.

 ---